zvikam/BSidesTLV2018/README.md

 # BSidesTLV2018
-Scripts used to solve BSidesTLV 2018 CTF
+Scripts used to solve some of the BSidesTLV 2018 CTF's challanges.

+As always, I continue my quest to learning python through automating the solutions as much as possible.